Tropical surface singularities: Introduction

 This paper is organised as follows.
-In the introduction the main result of the paper, Theorem \ref{thm2}, is stated.
-In Section \ref{sec-basic} the basic notions will be introduced, most prominantly the tropicalisation $\Trop(\Ker(A))$ of the family of surfaces in a given toric threefold which are singular at $(1,1,1)$.
+In Section \ref{sec-basic} the basic notions will be introduced, most prominently the tropicalisation $\Trop(\Ker(A))$ of the family of surfaces in a given toric threefold which are singular at $(1,1,1)$.
 We also explain how $\Trop(\Ker(A))$ comes in a natural way with a fan structure induced by the matroid associated to $A$, and we describe the full-dimensional cones of this fan as weight classes associated to flags of flats (see Lemma \ref{lem-chains}).
 It is well known from \cite{DFS05} that the secondary fan of the point configuration corresponding to $A$ is the Minkowski sum of $\Trop(\Ker(A))$ and the lineality space.
 In Section \ref{sec:tropicaldiscriminant} we reconsider how the Minkowski sum of a cone in $\Trop(\Ker(A))$ with the lineality space can lie in cones of the secondary fan, and we use this to introduce the notion of a generic singular surface as well as to prove Theorem \ref{thm1}.
-Section \ref{sec-class} is devoted to the classification of generic singular tropical surfaces of maximal-dimensional type, and the classification works along the classification of weight classes in Lemma \ref{lem-chains}.
+Section \ref{sec-class} is devoted to the classification of generic singular tropical surfaces of maximal-dimensional geometric type, and the classification works along the classification of weight classes in Lemma \ref{lem-chains}.
 For the classification also polytopes with certain properties have to be classified, and the corresponding classification results can be found in Section \ref{sec-class} too.